Anthobad/Connect4/README.md

 * `1`–`7` → Drop a piece into that column
 * `u` → Undo last move
 * `r` → Redo an undone move
+* `t` → Open the quick chat / trash talk menu (in human vs human and online modes) and send a preset message to the opponent
 * `q` → Quit immediately

 After each finished game, you’re prompted to play again (`y`/`n`).